 “We thought it would be nice to have a fondo style event to show the average person the type of experience that Ryder gets while racing in Europe,” says Seamus McGrath.
-McGrath is the event director of Ryder Hesjedal’s Tour de Victoria powered by GoodLife Fitness.
-And this September 22nd, one of the most anticipated Gran Fondo style rides will return to the streets of Victoria, British Columbia.
+McGrath is the event director of Ryder Hesjedal’s Tour de Victoria.
+And this August 24th, one of the most anticipated Gran Fondo style rides will return to the streets of Victoria, British Columbia.

-What is the Ryder Hesjedal Tour de Victoria powered by GoodLife?
-“It is a ride with a race-like atmosphere.
+What is the Ryder Hesjedal’s Tour de Victoria?
+“It is an amazingly scenic ride with a wonderful atmosphere.
 It is non-competitive but there are timed sections if you do want to challenge yourself,” answers McGrath.
 “But it is really about the sport of cycling and the camaraderie: sharing stories over a beer at the BBQ afterwards is as much part of the event as the riding is.”
 With three different ride distance options, it is an experience a rider of any level can enjoy.

 “In 2011, the first year we had the ride, we had 1350 people attend and many of them had a chance to meet and ride with Ryder,” McGrath explains.
-The following year, the ride had 1750 attend and they are expecting up to 2000 riders this year.
+Over the following two years, the ride increased to 1800 participants and they are expecting a similar turn out again this year.
 So how did this ride become so popular so quickly?
 “That’s the appeal of cycling on Van Island,” explains McGrath, “that, and a chance to ride with one of the best athletes in the world right now.”

 The name Seamus McGrath might sound familiar to a lot of you.
 Yes, this is the same Seamus McGrath who was at the top of the heap when it comes to cross-country mountain bike racing.
 He started off racing near his hometown in Ontario in the early ‘90s, turned professional by the age of 19, and stayed competitive in the sport until he was 34 years old.

 During his long career Seamus represented Canada in two Olympic Games, earned two medals in the Commonwealth Games and notched numerous podium finishes at World Cup XC races.
 When asked to pick a career highlight, McGrath has a hard time choosing.
-“Of course going to the Olympics was a pinnacle for me, but winning the Cactus Cup on the World Cup circuit in ‘99 is my favourite victory, because I beat Ryder and Cadel Evans.”
+“Of course going to the Olympics was a pinnacle for me, but winning the Cactus Cup in ‘99 is my favourite victory, because I beat Ryder and Cadel Evans.”
 And who can blame him?

 It was that long career as a professional XC racer and national team member that first introduced McGrath to the greater Victoria area.
 “I started coming to Victoria as part of the national team and was just blown away by the quality of the riding and the athletes.
 Allison Sydor, Rolland Green, some of the best athletes in my sport were all from here.
 I knew this is where I had to be and I just fell in love with the place,” claims McGrath.
 He is now proud to call Victoria his home.